Élie Lacoste

-Élie Lacoste (18 September 1745 – 26 November 1806) was a French doctor and politician of the French Revolution.
+Élie Lacoste (18 September 1745 – 26 November 1806) was a French medical doctor and politician of the French Revolution.
 Born and died in Montignac, he served as a deputy to the Legislative Assembly and the National Convention.

 Biography

 A doctor in Montignac, like his father and great-grandfather, Lacoste was a supporter of revolutionary ideas.
 After killing a nobleman from Périgord in a duel, he became an administrator of the Dordogne department in 1789.

 Legislative Assembly

 Following the adoption of the French Constitution of 1791, France became a constitutional monarchy.
 In 1791, Lacoste was elected to the Legislative Assembly as the sixth of ten deputies for the Dordogne department.

 He sat with the political left.
 In February 1792, he voted for the indictment of the Minister of the Navy, Antoine François Bertrand de Molleville.
 In April, he voted to grant the honors of the session to the soldiers of the Châteauvieux Regiment for their role in the Nancy affair.
 In August, he voted for the indictment of the Marquis de Lafayette.